bernardtse/VBA-Challenge/README.md

 Simple Method:

 1. Download the Repository: Download this repository to your local computer.
 (Note: The file size is large.)
-2. Open the Excel File: Launch the file `Multiple_year_stock_data_automated.xlsm` in Excel.
+2. Open the Excel File: Launch the file `multiple_year_stock_data_automated.xlsm` in Excel.
 When prompted, enable macros by clicking “Enable Content” on the security warning banner.
 3. Access the Macro Dialog: Press `Alt + F8` (Windows) or `Option + F8` (Mac) to open the Macro Dialog, or go to the Developer tab and click Macros.
 4. Select the Macro: In the Macro Dialog, choose the macro named `StockAnalysis()`.
 5. Run the Macro: Click the Run button to execute the macro.
 The script will process all quarterly data and output the analysis in the worksheet.